 What this means is that the app is “position-locating” rather than “travel monitoring,” providing a happy medium between employee privacy concerns and the technical needs of the app to be able to help in the event of a security concern.
 This innovative feature has propelled FoneTrac to be one of the most popular travel security and itinerary monitoring apps for employees in the ecosystem.

 To view the new post on travel security and privacy concerns, please visit the FoneTrac blog post.
-Persons who want a robust overview to the features of the travel security app can visit and those who would like to know more about the GlobalSecur backend can visit.
+Persons who want a robust overview to the features of the travel security app can visit and those who would like to know more about the IMG GlobalSecur backend can visit.
 HR managers and employers are encouraged to reach out for a demo, as demos are available of the FoneTrac travel security app as are one-on-one consultations.
 Journalists and bloggers are encouraged to reach out to the company for commentary on emerging privacy trends vis-a-vis international travel security.

 PRIVACY AND SECURITY NEED NOT BE IN CONFLICT